gBringout/BasicsMPI/CONTRIBUTING.md

   * I indent using tabs
   * I try to name variable with minuscule and function with capital. example: variable frequencyDrive1. function: RebuildField()
-  * Make plotd :) Even if you comment them out afterwards, it help to understand what is done.
+  * Make plots :) Even if you comment them out afterwards, it help to understand what is done.
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.

 Thanks,

-Gael Bringout
+Gael

 ## Source
 [Open governement](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md) for the original files